redcraft-org/redcraft_packer/README.md

 An alternative to setting environment variables is to define variables in the build command (not recommended, especially if you share your computer):
 `packer build -var 'access_key=<access_key>' -var 'secret_key=<secret_key>' -var 'project_id=<project_id>' -var 'zone=<zone>' redcraft-*.json`

-Notice: all our images are based on Debian 10, and its Scaleway ID is `cc9188b3-3938-47d7-b091-c9ecad1fe507`

 #### Special notes

 ##### `minecraft` image

 The `redcraft-minecraft` image installs [rcsm](https://github.com/redcraft-org/redcraft_server_management) and you'll need to copy `rcsm_config.example` to `rcsm_config` and update the config to your needs.

-If you use the SSH version (`redcraft-minecraft-ssh.json`), you'll need to copy `openvpn_config.example` to `openvpn_config` to connect to your cloud provider private network.
-If you empty the file, OpenVPN setup will be skipped.
+You'll need to copy `wireguard.conf.example` to `wireguard.conf` to connect to your cloud provider private network.
+If you leave this file empty, OpenVPN setup will be skipped.

-You can setup a remote SSH server out of Scaleway with the following command: `SSH_HOST=<ip address> SSH_USERNAME=<username> SSH_PASSWORD=<password> packer build redcraft-minecraft-ssh.json`
+You can setup a remote SSH server with the following command: `SSH_HOST=<ip address> SSH_USERNAME=<username> SSH_PASSWORD=<password> packer build redcraft-minecraft-ssh.json`

 ## Add your user account